LC-MP/MAEA/README.md

 ENGLISH:
-This program was developed for postdoctoral research.
+The 'Mapping Activity-Environment Allocation (MAEA)' program was developed for postdoctoral research.
 MIT License.

 Title: "Mapping and Simulation of the Multidomain Congruence in Pre-Design evaluations: A case of adaptation of health care environments of University Hospital –USP, São Paulo / SP to epidemic control conditions."